 Plan your week on the cheap with this list of FREE events around Denver.
-And, check back often as the list is updated daily.
-Looking for both free and low-cost things to do?
+Check back often, as the list is updated daily.
+Looking for FREE and low-cost things to do?
 You’ll find more listings on our Mile High Events Calendar, which you can view by day or by month.
-If you don’t already, keep up with the latest deals, discounts and freebies by signing up for our daily email newsletter (just one a day).
+If you don’t already, keep up with the latest deals, discounts and freebies by signing up for our daily e-newsletter.
 You can also follow us on Facebook and Twitter.
-Click on each link for details, because some events require preregistration.
-Here’s what’s happening this week.
-[Read more…] about Free Things To Do This Week Around Denver
+Click on each link for details, as some events may require registration.
+Here’s what’s happening this week: [Read more…] about Free Things To Do This Week Around Denver

 Bored on a budget?
 You’ve come to the right place!
 Mile High On The Cheap is the answer for Coloradans wanting to live large for less.
-And our community has it all “on the cheap” — entertainment, concerts, festivals, movies, workshops, tours, sporting events and more.
-Let us do the work for you!
+Fortunately, our community has it all “on the cheap” — entertainment, concerts, festivals, movies, workshops, tours, sporting events and more.
+And we’ve done the work for you!
 Keep up with the latest deals, discounts and FREE events in the Denver/Boulder area by signing up for our daily e-newsletter.
 You can also follow us on Facebook and Twitter.
 (If you know of any upcoming weekend events, send them to email@example.com.)
 Be sure to check out our constantly-updated list of upcoming Mile High events, which you can view by day or by month.
-Here are our top picks for FREE and cheap things to do this weekend.
-[Read more…] about Free & Cheap Things To Do in Denver This Weekend
+Here are our top picks for FREE and cheap things to do this weekend: [Read more…] about Free & Cheap Things To Do in Denver This Weekend

 Know the best way to get a child to read?
 Give them their very own book, with the hope they will become passionate bookworms.
 One Book 4 Colorado does just that by providing a FREE book to preschoolers.
 Any four-year-old in the state can pick up his or her own copy of “Mouse Mess” by Linnea Riley in English or Spanish.